 - Why do you need a cosigner?

-When asking your cosigner to cosign your loan, be sure to communicate that you will be responsible and repay the loan on time.
-Remember, a cosigner is equally responsible for the loan, so any missed payments by you, the student borrower, will affect the cosigner’s credit history as well.
+When approaching someone to cosign your loan, be sure to communicate that you intend to be trustworthy and repay your loan on time.
+Your cosigner is equally responsible for your loan, so any missed payments by you will also affect their credit history.

-How do we know if my cosigner will qualify?
+How do I know if my cosigner will qualify?

-At College Ave, we offer a credit pre-qualification tool that will tell you if your credit qualifies for a loan and what interest rates to expect.
+At College Ave, we offer a credit pre-qualification tool that will tell you if your credit qualifies for a loan and what interest rates you can expect.
 This can be filled out prior to applying.
-After asking your cosigner, it is a good idea to have your cosigner use the pre-qualification tool to see if their credit qualifies.
-Click here to use the credit pre-qualification tool.
+After asking your cosigner, it is a good idea to have that individual use the pre-qualification tool, too, to see if their credit qualifies.